LombardiDaniel/swarm-ansible/README.md

 #### 🚨 Disclaimer:

-This repo aims to be a **simple** bootstrap of a docker swarm cluster using default configs, **especially** for the services in available [composes](composes/).
+This repo aims to be a **simple** (however somewhat production-ready) bootstrap of a docker swarm cluster using default configs, **especially** for the services in available [/composes](/composes/).
 If you would like more configuration options (considering for security), please read their respective documentations and configure them manually.
+I advise to NOT run any databases on this setup.
+Hosting of databases are complicated, it is better to just pay a service to do that for us, or use free-tier (there are many).

 ---

 ## ✅ System Requirements

 - Control Node (the machine you will be running the Ansible commands).
 I am using Ansible 2.15.1.
-- All swarm nodes (manager and workers) should have passwordless SSH access, this can be setup by passing your SSH public keys in the Oracle Compute Instance configuration.
+- All swarm nodes (manager and workers) should have passwordless SSH access, this can be setup by passing your SSH public keys when you create your VM.
 You can also check this [Digital Ocean Guide](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server) to set up ssh key based authentication on linux machines.

 ## 🚀 Getting Started